jafarilab/NIMAA/README.md

 The NIMAA package \[@nimaa\] provides a comprehensive set of methods for performing nominal data mining.

-It employs bipartite graphs to demonstrate how two nominal variables are linked, and then places them in the incidence matrix to proceed with network analysis.
+It employs bipartite networks to demonstrate how two nominal variables are linked, and then places them in the incidence matrix to proceed with network analysis.
 NIMAA aids in characterizing the pattern of missing values in a dataset, locating large submatrices with non-missing values, and predicting edges within nominal variable labels.
-Then, given a submatrix, two unipartite graphs are constructed using various network projection methods.
+Then, given a submatrix, two unipartite networks are constructed using various network projection methods.
 NIMAA provides a variety of choices for clustering projected networks and selecting the best one.
 The best clustering results can also be used as a benchmark for imputation analysis in